 - If you have kids, you need to consider a dedicated bugout bag for each kid, filled with comfort items.
 With children, comfort items often become a top priority to ensure their overall mental health during a SHTF scenario.

 - Carry pictures of family or loved ones in your survival kit

 - Carry a survival bible

-- Having away of entertaining yourself can help keep your mind sharp, and your moral up.
+- Having a way of entertaining yourself can help keep your mind sharp, and your morale up.
 Playing cards can also be a great addition to your kit.